bbauska/JS-svg/README.md

 root SVG element.
 Then we can right-click it, select "Copy", and choose the nested "Copy outerHTML" option.
-This gives us the SVG file data that we want, but not the file itself, so as a final step, we need to open up a text or code editor, paste our clipboard contents into it, and *then* save it as an SVG file.
+This gives us the SVG file data that we want, but not the file itself, so as a final step, we need to open up a text or code editor, paste our clipboard contents into it, and <i>then</i>
+save it as an SVG file.
 Not exactly convenient.

 It would be far easier to just hit a key on our keyboard and have the